timcowlishaw/blog/_posts/2015-04-27-digital-public-space-and-the-right-to-the-city.md

 ---
 layout: post
-title: The Right to the Network: A radical urbanism of digital public space
+title: "The Right to the Network: A radical urbanism of digital public space"
 ---

 *(This is an essay submitted for the May 2015 issue of [Contributoria](https://www.contributoria.com/), in